Clam Chowder is the ultimate comfort food with tender clams, creamy potatoes and of course salty, smoky bacon!

 This cravilicious white creamy clam chowder is bursting with delectable clams, tender potatoes, and salty bacon.

-Seeing as San Diego is on the opposite side of the United States from New England and fresh clams can be hard to come by or very expensive, I’ve chosen to make this clam chowder recipe with minced canned clams – and I couldn’t taste a difference!
+Seeing as San Diego is on the opposite side of the United States from New England and fresh clams can be hard to come by or very expensive, I’ve chosen to make this clam chowder recipe with chopped canned clams – and I couldn’t taste a difference!

 In fact, many reputable restaurants use canned clams with the addition of clam juice.
 You will be shocked how restaurant-quality delicious this version tastes and canned clams make it that much easier!